-As an organisation, Zenitas Healthcare is committed to not only complying with our legal obligations, but also acting ethically and responsibly in relation to our customers, colleagues and the community.
+As an organisation, Claro Aged Care and Disability Services is committed to not only complying with our legal obligations, but also acting ethically and responsibly in relation to our clients, colleagues and the community.

-For us to achieve the highest standards in customer experience and ethical behaviour, all members of our organisation should be working collaboratively and delivering services that are aligned with our company's standards and values.
+For us to achieve the highest standards in client experience and ethical behaviour, all members of our organisation should be working collaboratively and delivering services that are aligned with our company's standards and values.

-With this in mind, the Code of Conduct sets out the way we work at Zenitas.
+With this in mind, the Code of Conduct sets out the way we work at Claro.
 This guide outlines practical principles and minimum standards of behaviour and conduct which are expected of us.